Met Éireann issues two-day snow and ice alert and orange wind warning

 Freezing

-Temperatures overnight are expected to fall to freezing, with the mercury not forecast to rise much higher than three degrees on Monday.
+Temperatures were expected to fall to freezing overnight and were not forecast to rise much higher than three degrees on Monday.

-“It will a very cold day and feeling even colder because of the strong westerly winds,” she said.
+“It will be a very cold day and feeling even colder because of the strong westerly winds,” Ms Hughes added.

 The Road Safety Authority (RSA) advised road users to prepare for cold weather conditions, with motorists advised to clear windows and mirrors before setting out on journeys.

-In the North, the Met Office has issued a status yellow warning for snow and wind from midnight on Sunday until midnight on Tuesday.
+In the North, the Met Office has issued a status yellow warning for snow and wind which comes into effect at midnight and runs until midnight on Tuesday.

-Sunday’s sporting programme was also disrupted, as horse racing, rugby union, rugby league and football fixtures, including the Premier League match between Manchester City and West Ham in Manchester, were postponed.
+The sporting programme was also disrupted, with horse racing, rugby union, rugby league and football fixtures, including the Premier League match between Manchester City and West Ham in Manchester, postponed on Sunday.

 Footage posted on social media showed a wall of the Bridge House Guest House and Sonia’s Bistro building collapsing into the fast-flowing River Teviot in Hawick, Scotland.